-Students are given two options in order to prepare for a specialized field of study within the Automotive Technology program.
-Option I prepares students with skills and knowledge in Engine Performance and Emissions and Option II prepares them with skills and knowledge in Chassis and Drivetrain.
+Students are given two options in order to prepare for a specialized field of study within the Automotive Technology program, the Chassis and Drivetrain option and the Engine Performance and Emissions option.
 New students entering either option are encouraged to consider taking preparation classes in automotive theory and computer skills before enrolling in the regular required courses for the certificate.
-This is intended to assure successful performance in the required courses that would fulfill preparation expectations.
+This is intended to assure successful performance in the required courses unless students have received prior training or education related to the recommended courses that would fulfill preparation expectations.
 These courses may normally be available in sequential patterns that would allow completion of the certificates within a two year time frame.